decor

 Adobe Acrobat allows you to add or remove text from a PDF document.
 Nevertheless, if you want to move some text or images to a different page, Adobe Acrobat does not let you drag and drop the text or image elements very smootholy.
 I found this strange, as all the advanced PDF editors have such an easy-to-use drag-and-drop feature.

 Overall, you can easily find all the tools you need when editing your PDFs.
+Nevertheless, I met with more advanced PDF editing features when testing +30 PDF editors.
+For example, PDF-XChange or Tenorshare PDNob.

 Annotate PDF documents